Probabilistic customer attrition models predict in general three expected characteristics for every customer:

 • "CLV", the customer lifetime value.
 CLV is the product of DERT/DECT and predicted spending.

-# S3 method for clv.fitted.transactions
+# S3 method for class 'clv.fitted.transactions'

 predict(